 Nevertheless, the accreditation bodies require individuals with PALS certification to attain recertification after every two years.
 Recertification enables healthcare providers to comply with accreditors’ requirements, and remain in touch with the latest relevant emergency PALS algorithms and procedures for children.
 Visit our algorithms page for more information.
 PALS recertification is a short-term exam based course provided by various continuing medical education companies across the states.

 The job requirements of physicians, nurses, paramedics, and other personnel responsible for emergency care of infants and children demand PALS Certification.
+Understanding who needs PALS certification is critical when preparing for a healthcare career.
 Professionals normally receive a PALS Provider Completion Card upon successful completion of this critical course.
 The card has a validity period of two years only.
 One must complete a short refresher course after the two years elapse in order to remain in touch with the requirements of the AHA or other certifying body.
 Thus, the PALS Course Completion Card is a mandatory requirement for recertification.
 Learn more about our courses here at United Medical Education.

 PALS courses and programs should incorporate the latest teaching and material that research has produced.
 The AHA is one of the few organizations that helps fund and provide the research necessary to collect this information.
 Professionals with a current or expired PALS provider card, and who have other essential courses such as the Basic Life Support program are able to complete recertification.
 The AHA publishes various textbooks and journals to assist professionals in completing PALS recertification successfully.
 Our online training manuals are free and provide everything you need to successfully take the exam.
 You can start by taking our free PALS pretest.